-But that’s changed as the protests have gone on, and China’s rhetoric — and disinformation campaign — has been intensifying in recent weeks.
+But that’s changed as the protests have gone on, and China’s rhetoric — and disinformation campaign — has intensified.
 Chinese state-run media is now actively promoting the idea that the protesters are rioters or “paid provocateurs” and actively misrepresenting footage to denigrate the protesters.
-Last week, both Facebook and Twitter said they found accounts originating in China spreading false news about the Hong Kong protests.
+In August, both Facebook and Twitter said they found accounts originating in China spreading false news about the Hong Kong protests.

-After the protester was shot in the eye earlier this month, China showed a video of a protester accepting cash, trying to make the point that the entire incident was fake — when in fact it was the Chinese video that was fake.
+After the protester was shot in the eye in August, China showed a video of a protester accepting cash, trying to make the point that the entire incident was fake — when in fact it was the Chinese video that was fake.

 China is also claiming that the West, specifically the US and the CIA, is trying to foment unrest in Hong Kong by paying protesters.
 (It seems some in the Communist Party might actually believe that conspiracy theory.)

-The message Beijing seems to be sending to protesters right now is “Go home or else.”
+The message Beijing seemed to be sending to protesters right now is “Go home or else.”

 China may be choosing its language very carefully to lay the groundwork for a potential intervention.

 There are two scenarios under which China can send its armed forces — the People’s Liberation Army, or PLA — into Hong Kong.
 (China does have about 6,000 troops permanently stationed in Hong Kong.)
 The Hong Kong government can request assistance from China to help maintain order, essentially admitting it has lost control of the city.

 The second is if China’s National People’s Congress standing committee — the powerful, permanent body of the National People’s Congress, the national legislature — either declares war or a state of emergency in Hong Kong.